 - (a) Ensure that the officers involved receive any assistance necessary. - (b) Obtain the basic facts from the involved officers.
 Absent an allegation of misconduct or excessive force, this will be considered a routine contact in the normal course of duties. - (c) Ensure that any injured parties are examined and treated. - (d) When possible, separately obtain a recorded interview with the individual upon whom force was applied.
 If this interview is conducted without the individual having voluntarily waived his/her Miranda rights, the following shall apply: - 1.
 The content of the interview should not be summarized or included in any related criminal charges. - 2.
-The fact that an interview was conducted should be documented in the case report and Subject Management / Use of Force Report. - 3.
-The recording of the interview should be retained until all potential for civil litigation has expired. - (e) Once any initial medical assessment has been completed or first aid has been rendered to either officers or the individual upon whom force was applied, ensure that photographs have been taken of any areas involving visible injury or complaint of pain, as well as overall photographs of uninjured areas. - 1.
-These photographs should be retained until all potential for civil litigation has expired.
+The fact that a recorded interview was conducted should be documented in the case report and Subject Management / Use of Force Report. - 3.
+The recording of the interview should be retained until all potential for civil litigation has expired. - (e) Once any initial medical assessment has been completed or first aid has been rendered to either officers or the individual upon whom force was applied, ensure that photographs have been taken of any areas involving visible injury or complaint of pain, as well as overall photographs of uninjured areas.

-- (f) Identify and, if possible, interview any witnesses, including any officers present at the incident. - (g) Ensure that any member who used force completes the appropriate report and review and approve all related reports. - 1.
-If there is an indication of potential civil litigation, the supervisor should complete and route a notification of a potential claim through the appropriate channels. - (h) Evaluate the circumstances surrounding the incident and initiate an administrative investigation if there is a question of policy noncompliance or if for any reason further investigation may be appropriate. - (i) Review each use of force by any personnel within his/her command to ensure compliance with this policy and to address any training issues.
-This review and the results thereof shall be documented in the Supervising Officer's section of the Subject Management / Use of Force Report. - Failure to adhere to use of force guidelines shall subject a member to disciplinary action consistent with any applicable disciplinary guidelines and the collective bargaining agreement. - (j) If the shift supervisor participated in or directed the use of force the responsibilities of the supervisor shall be moved to the designated Lieutenant.
+- 1. These photographs should be retained until all potential for civil litigation has expired. - (f) Identify and, if possible, interview any witnesses, including any officers present at the incident. - (g) Ensure that any member who used force completes the appropriate report and review and approve all related reports. - (h) Evaluate the circumstances surrounding the incident and initiate an administrative investigation if there is a question of policy noncompliance or if for any reason further investigation may be appropriate. - (i) Review each use of force by any personnel within his/her command to ensure compliance with this policy and to address any training issues.
+This review and the results thereof shall be documented in the Supervising Officer's section of the Subject Management / Use of Force Report. - 1.
+Failure to adhere to use of force guidelines shall subject a member to disciplinary action consistent with any applicable disciplinary guidelines and the collective bargaining agreement. - (j) If the shift supervisor participated in or directed the use of force the responsibilities of the supervisor shall be moved to the designated Lieutenant.
 If the Lieutenant is unavailable the shift supervisor shall complete his or her normal duties under this policy but the Lieutenant shall review the use of force, review and approve the Subject Management / Use of Force report and complete the Supervising Officer's section and complete as many of the above items as circumstances permit.